Version 6 pre-stable

 For example, your editors may be about to launch a new contest through their website.
 They've drafted a page to promote the contest, another page with the rules and conditions, a registration page for users to sign up, some promotional images, new sponsor records, etc. All this content needs to become visible simultaneously.

 Changes to many objects can be grouped together using the ChangeSet object.
-In the CMS, editors can manage ChangeSets through the "Campaign" section (if the silverstripe/campaign-admin module is installed).
-By grouping a series of content changes together as a cohesive unit, content editors can bulk publish an entire body of content all at once, which affords them much more power and control over interdependent content types.
+By grouping a series of content changes together as a cohesive unit.
+This can allow bulk publish an entire body of content all at once, which affords them much more power and control over interdependent content types.
+Note that there is currently no UI to enable this functionality, so it must be done programmatically.

 DataObjects can be added to more than one ChangeSet.
 Most of the time, these objects contain changes.
 A ChangeSet can contain unchanged objects as well.